Urban planning in Communist countries: North Korea

-Pyongyang, the capital of North Korea, has a downtown consisting of hundreds of high-rise apartments; however, most residents live in one-story buildings.
+Pyongyang, the capital of North Korea, has a downtown consisting of hundreds of high-rise apartments.
 North Korean citizens are provided housing by the government, and the quality of said housing is dependent on social status and household size.
-The city also has several extraordinarily expansive public spaces that are usually built around colossal monuments depicting Juche ideologies and/or monuments relating to Kim Jong-il.
+The city also has several extraordinarily expansive public spaces that are usually built around colossal monuments depicting Juche ideologies and/or monuments relating to Kim Jong-il and Kim Il Sung.

-Car ownership rates in Pyongyang are exceedingly low, and thus public transportation is vital to the city.
+Car ownership rates in Pyongyang are low, and thus public transportation is vital to the city.
 A two-line subway system serves the city, with a network of elaborate stations, many with high ceilings and murals on their walls.
 Additionally, an expansive tram network covers the city.
-However, this public transit system does not expand into the outskirts of the city, inhibiting the formation of suburbs.
-One of the barriers to urbanization is that mobility within North Korea is heavily restricted by a registration system that requires people to obtain permission to go to areas that are not their locale.
-This makes it difficult for people who live in the countryside to move to a city, especially Pyongyang.
+There are no suburbs in Pyongyang as the government's city planning policies substitute lower density suburban expansion for high rise residential development in central areas.

-The People's Republic of China
+People's Republic of China

 The development of urban planning in the People's Republic of China (PRC) demonstrates a unique approach with Chinese characteristics.
 It started after communist takeover in the early 1950s.
 Through implementing new national urban policies, communist planners first introduced urban planning by applying centralised economic planning and industrialisation, especially in heavy industry.